SmashedFrenzy16/SmashedFrenzy16/README.md

 What's New: InvenMain is in developement and Blender addons developement has started!

-Note: I will also start more regular developement of HTML, CSS and JavaScript, plus a new major project is in the making that will come along soon!
-So stay tuned for that!
+Note: I will also start developement of HTML, CSS and JavaScript.